Mckesson-cds/ci-docker-images/README.md

-## NOTICE

-*CDS Images are stored in JFROG, you must be a member of the ontada-cds group to access them*

-These will be moved into their respective applications when we move into Enterprise Github.
-CI/CD will be moved into Github Actions and this repo will be archived.

-Dockerfile.chefdk does not appear to be in use.

-***
-# OLD INSTRUCTIONS - NOT CURRENT
+# OLD INSTRUCTIONS - NOT CURRENT see https://github.com/McKesson-Ontada/cds-docker for current setup

+# DEPRECATED
 ## To Create and Upload New Image(s)

 1. git co -b \<JIRA ticket ID>